Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Topic evolution

-After the announcement, we notice that the most popular bigram on QAnon subverses is ``zee bad.'' \emph{Zee} in QAnon communities is a short for \emph{Nazi}.
-The term \emph{zee} tends to be very popular in QAnon discussions as adherents use it to describe anyone who is opposed to their ideas.
-This is quite surprising and contradictory, considering that the conspiracy is a far-right one.
-We manually inspect our dataset to explain the meaning behind these popular bigrams.
-In addition to ``zee bad,'' users also refer to ``bad jew'' as they blame Jews along with Nazis for taking down Voat.
-The terms ``merry christmas,'' ``god bless,'' ``wwg wga,'' and ``gonna miss'' are parts of many posts sharing wishes and last goodbyes with their comrades before the shutdown.
-Notably, ``q post'' does not have the same meaning on \emph{Voat Q after} as the one found on \emph{Voat Q before}.
-The ``q post'' term on \emph{Voat Q before} on the table refers to actual Q drops, whereas later use of the term on Voat also refers to the \emph{action} of Q posting on Voat to tell users where to go, as Q ``supposedly'' recommended users to migrate to Voat \qrv after the Reddit bans.
-More specifically, many users expect Q to post on Voat or other platforms to let them know where they should go, as we find many posts explaining: ``Q will post on here,'' ``Wait for Q to post [...]
-Q recommended QRV.''
+The discussions before the Voat shutdown announcement focus on expected QAnon topics~\cite{papasavva2021qoincidence,papasavva2022gospel}, like ``president trump,'' ``martial law,'' ``deep state,'' ``election fraud,'' and ``q posts.''
+After the announcement, the most popular bigram on QAnon subverses is ``zee bad.''
+Adherents use \emph{Zee} as a short for \emph{Nazi} to describe anyone \emph{opposed} to their ideas.
+Users also refer to ``bad jew'' as they blame Jews and Nazis for taking down Voat.
+Other popular bigrams are ``merry christmas,'' ``god bless,'' ``wwg wga,'' and ``gonna miss,'' which are posts sharing wishes and last goodbyes before the shutdown.

+The bigram, ``q post'' appears on QAnon subverses before and after the announcement, but \emph{does not} carry the same meaning.
+The ``q post'' term before the Voat shutdown announcement refers to actual Q drops, whereas later use of the term refers to the \emph{action} of Q posting on Voat or 4chan to tell users where to go.
+This is further evidence of Q recommending users to migrate to \qrv after the Reddit bans.
+Many users expect Q to post on Voat or other platforms to let them know where they should go: